Healthy Homes Assessment Naenae

 Draught Stopping Naenae

-If you can feel external air coming in or an unobstructed draught coming from a hole or gap and you can feel it, it’s probably a gap or an opening that needs sealing in somehow.
-Cracks or gaps with large gaps must be fixed permanently.
-Cracks that are greater than 3mm and allow air to enter or exit into the home require seals.
-In the case of an open fireplace isn’t in use it can create draughts.
-This should be shut off.
-Landlords and property managers are accountable for ensuring that such draughts are squelched in the maximum extent imaginable.
+If you can feel external air coming in or a clear draught from a hole or gap that is, it is likely a crack or hole which needs sealing in the way you can.
+Large cracks and gaps should be permanently stopped.
+Gaps greater than 3mm that allow air in or out into your house need the sealing.
+For instance, if an open fireplace isn’t in use it can cause draughts and should be shut off.
+Property managers and landlords are accountable for making sure that draughts from the fireplace are removed as much as imaginable.

-There is no require to block holes or gaps that are part of the building.
-For example, tiny gaps around doors and windows might be necessary to allow movement of the structure when the household heats and cools, so that they can still be closed and opened instead of than being stuck.
-We will inspect every window and door during an Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps in the building.
+For example, tiny gaps around windows and doors might be necessary to allow for movement of the building when the house gets warmer and cooler, in order to let them be closed and opened rather than securing.
+We will test all doors and windows during an Healthy Homes assessment of your rental property.

 draught stopping building inspections